Indiana Nurse Aide Registry

 Fax: (317) 233-7750

 Certified Nurse Aides are healthcare professionals that mostly work in nursing homes or long-term care facilities.
 Typically, a Certified Nurse Aide serves under the supervision of a registered nurse or licensed practical nurse.
-To be able to work as CNA in Indiana, nurse aides must be added to the Indiana Nurse Aide Registry.
+To be able to work as CNA in Indiana, nurse aides must be added to the Indiana CNA Registry.

 How to Become a CNA in Indiana